awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. On the navigation bar, select a Region\.
-The Auto Scaling resources that you create are tied to the Region that you specify and are not replicated across Regions\.
-For more information, see [Example: Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.
+The Auto Scaling resources that you create are tied to the Region that you specify\.

 1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.